Mike Carter (politician)

 Owen Michael Carter (October 16, 1953 – May 15, 2021) was an American politician and a Republican member of the Tennessee House of Representatives representing District 29 from January 8, 2013 to May 15, 2021.
-Carter served as the Chair of the House Civil Justice Committee.
+He served as the Chair of the House Civil Justice Committee.

 Education

 Carter earned his BS from Middle Tennessee State University and his JD from University of Memphis.

 Political career

 In 1997, he was appointed Judge of the General Sessions Court of Hamilton County, Tennessee.

 In 2012, when Democratic Representative JoAnne Favors retired and left the seat open, Carter ran unopposed for both the August 2, 2012, Republican primary, winning with 5,577 votes, and the November 6, 2012, general election, winning with 19,860 votes.

 In June 2020, Carter and fellow Representative David Byrd voted in support of Tennessee House Resolution 340 stating that "mainstream media has sensationalized the reporting on COVID-19 in the service of political agendas."
 In August 2020, Carter was placed in the intensive care unit for a critical case of COVID-19.